LordMurasama/irl-iOS-Mac/README.md

 ---
 # 4 - Mac-PC
-Any normal Mac or Macbook can be used, best cabled directly to your Home Internet Router.
+Any normal Mac or MacBook can be used (with hardware encoder/decoder for better stream performance), best cabled directly to your Home Internet Router.
- If you want to buy a new one just for this task, maybe look into Mini-Pc's.
 > [!WARNING]
-> This PC needs to have a **STABLE** Internet Connection during the whole stream with at least 6Mbit Upload *[Speedtest](https://www.nperf.com)*
+> This Mac needs to have a **STABLE** Internet Connection during the whole stream with at least 6Mbit Upload *[Speedtest](https://www.nperf.com)*

-> [!NOTE]
-> The Pictures below are shown for Windows until replaced with MAC ones

 ## 4.1 OBS
 > [!NOTE]
-> This is the Programm that gets the Stream from the Relay Server and converts it back to old RTMP/h.264 Standards and streams it directly to Twitch.
-Here you have a lot of Options to set Videos, Text, Music to entertain your viewers while you reconnect
+> This is the Program that gets the Stream from the Relay Server and converts it back to old RTMP/h.264 Standards and streams it directly to Twitch.
+Here you have a lot of Options to set Videos, Text, Music to engage/entertain your viewers while you reconnect

 4.1.a - **Download [OBS Studio](https://obsproject.com/download)** for your System
 4.1.b - **Install OBS** Studio and **Launch** it.

+> [!NOTE]: Update the info to the Mac specific ones from: (https://techdump.murasama.net/2024/05/22/obs-studio-mac-installation-section/)

 <img src="https://github.com/Naginreed/irl-cae-setup/assets/71943093/3555ea78-d6bd-440b-9bdc-15a91799f1a2" width="400">